TheOtherRolesAU/TheOtherRoles/README.md

 ## Bounty Hunter
 ### **Team: Impostors**
 The Bounty Hunter is an Impostor, that continuously get bountys (the targeted player doesn't get notified).\
+The target of the Bounty Hunter swaps after every meeting and after a configuarble amount of time.\
-If the bounty getting killed, the Bounty Hunter gets a significant lower kill cooldown.\
+If the Bounty Hunter kills his target, his kill cooldown will be a lot less than usual.\
-Performing a kill to a non-bounty player, will increase the normal kill cooldown.\
+Killing a player that's not his current target results in an increased kill cooldown.\
+Depending on the options, there'll be an arrow pointing towards the current target.

 \
 **NOTE:**
-- The Bounty Hunter target cant be other Impostors or the Spy
+- The target won't be an Impostor or a Spy
 - Killing the target resets the timer and a new target will be selected.

 ### Game Options